 InterContinental Bora Bora Le Moana Resort – Sumptuous facilities, romantic bungalows, gorgeous beach, and yet oh-so convenient.

-Located along a cove of snow-white sand and sapphire-green waters, the InterContinental offers bungalows on the sand or perched above the water – and the eye-catching setting is enhanced further by the mountainous backdrop.
-All bungalows are distant from neighbors and Polynesian in design, with thatched roofs, but also modern inside, with full-length windows.
+Located along a cove of snow-white sand and sapphire-green waters, the InterContinental offers bungalows on the sand or perched above the water, and the eye-catching setting is enhanced further by the mountainous backdrop.
+All bungalows are distant from neighbors and Polynesian in design, with thatched roofs and full-length windows, but also modern inside.
 Steps from the private sundeck of the overwater bungalows lead directly into the lagoon.
 The double-layered communal pool faces the beach and offers a splash area with sandy edges for children.
 There’s also a modest games room and plenty of activities on offer.
-And it’s in a village on the main island; not inconveniently stuck on an isolated atoll like most resorts.
+And it’s conveniently in a village on the main island.

 InterContinental Bora Bora Le Moana Resort – The Basics

-- Guests: Offering nothing but above-water bungalows, many guests are couples – particularly those on romantic getaways or honeymoons – although families are encouraged.
+- Guests: Since it offers nothing but above-water bungalows, many guests are couples – particularly those on romantic getaways or honeymoons – although families are also encouraged.

 - Views: Jaw-dropping views from all bungalows above the water.
-Those further out boast broader views, often 180 degrees, and not obstructed by other bungalows.
+Those further out offer broader views, often 180 degrees and not obstructed by other bungalows.

 - Parking: A few spots at the main entrance, but very few guests will bother renting a car.